-Requirements for the minor are normally six courses, including one at the 300 level.
-For non-majors, two literature courses at the 200 level must be taken as a prerequisite for admission to a 300-level course.
-Courses for which knowledge of Latin is not required are listed under Classical Culture and Society.
+Requirements for the minor are normally six courses in Latin, including one at the 300-level.
+For non-majors, two literature courses at the 200-level must be taken as a prerequisite for admission to a 300-level course.

-In addition to the Senior Seminar, the requirements for the major are eight courses in Greek and Latin, including at least two at the 200 level in one language and two at the 300 level in the other, and two courses in ancient history and/or classical archaeology.
-There are two final examinations: a sight translation from Greek to English, and another from Latin to English.
+The requirements for the major, in addition to the Senior Seminar and the thesis, are eight courses in Greek and Latin including at least two at the 200-level in one language and two at the 300-level or above in the other, as well as two courses in ancient history and/or classical archaeology.
+There are two final examinations, a sight translation from Greek to English and another from Latin to English.

 The major provides a broad yet individually structured background for students whose interest in the ancient classical world is general and who wish to pursue more specialized work in one or more particular areas.

-The requirements for the major, in addition to the Senior Seminar, are nine courses distributed as follows:
+The requirements for the major, in addition to the Senior Seminar and thesis, are nine courses distributed as follows:

-For the minor, six courses drawn from the range of courses counted toward the major are required.
-Of these, two must be in Greek or Latin beyond the elementary level and at least one must be in classical culture and society at the 200 level.# # #
+The requirements for the minor are six courses drawn from the range of courses counted toward the major.
+Of these, two must be in Greek or Latin beyond the elementary level and at least one must be in classical culture and society at the 200-level.# # #

 Students may complete a major in Greek, Latin, Classical Languages, or Classical Culture and Society.
 Students may complete a minor in Greek, Latin, or Classical Culture and Society.
 Students may complete an M.A. in Greek or Latin in the combined A.B./M.A. program.

 In collaboration with the Department of Classics at Haverford College, the department offers four major programs of study: Greek, Latin, Classical Languages, and Classical Culture and Society.
-In addition to the sequence of courses specified for each major, all majors must participate in the Senior Seminar, a full-year course.
+In addition to the sequence of courses specified for each major, all majors are expected to have read through the Classics Reading List before they participate in the Senior Seminar, a required full-year course.
 In the first term, students refine their ability to read, discuss, and critique classical texts through engagement with scholarship from various fields of Classical Studies while in the second term, they conduct independent research, culminating in a substantial thesis paper and a presentation to the department.
 Senior essays of exceptionally high quality may be awarded departmental honors at commencement.